biewxw/garden/readme.md

 # Home

 👋 Welcome to my second brain!
-Here are all my notes, ideas, books and crazy drafts.
+All my notes, ideas, and crazy drafts are here.
 The idea of that repository is to create a centralized and flexibe mind.
 Be free to explore my brain!

 - [[ideas]]: Some ideas
 - [[notes]]: Some notes